chaincloud-dot-com/chaincloud-docs/source/chaincloud-v/v-device-sample.rst

             }

         .. note::
-            * ``vtest_info`` encrypt with aes. decryption is {"outs":"1NbbvxBYxGGCBhaM8mow1HFWA7dB5yukmY,10000;1MCs9SZwLg9JvLo6pzvVBWtmSV1dakwyM1,10000","dynamic":0}
+            * ``vtest_info`` encrypt with aes. decryption is {"outs":"1NbbvxBYxGGCBhaM8mow1HFWA7dB5yukmY,10000;1MCs9SZwLg9JvLo6pzvVBWtmSV1dakwyM1,10000","dynamic":0}, passwd is "20160721".
+The unit of value is in satoshi, the minimum is 10000 satoshi.

 Update A Tx Status
 ----------------------